 There are a variety of different sizes and types of hydration bladders, as you've seen above.
 You are sure to find the perfect one for you, but it may take some experimentation until you find your perfect match.

-I personally prefer the Gregory Mountain 3D Hydro Reservoir, saving the best for last.
+We personally prefer the Gregory Mountain 3D Hydro Reservoir, saving the best for last.
 It is the perfect size and shape.
-I can't recommend it enough.
+We can't recommend it enough.
 You may also want to try one of the bladders that come with their own backpack.